zzhang0123/zzhang0123.github.io/posts/index.md

 <section class="blog single">

 <h2>Notes</h2>
-	<p style="font-style: italic;">I'm not interested in publishing these notes.
+	<p style="font-style: italic;">These notes are not intended for publication.
 If you'd like to use any part of them, please cite this website or mention it in the acknowledgements.
 Thanks!</p>

 	<h3>Measurements and Data Analysis</h3>
 	<ul>